Tent Owner Satisfaction Awards - The Camping and Caravanning Club

 Tent Owner Satisfaction Awards

-The seventh Tent Owner Satisfaction Awards come from the results of our most recent Owner Satisfaction Survey, measuring how tents have performed from their owners’ perspective.
+The eighth Tent Owner Satisfaction Awards come from the results of our most recent Owner Satisfaction Survey, measuring how tents have performed from their owners’ perspective.

-We asked campers who bought a new tent since the beginning of 2019 to complete the survey, letting us know how their tent (or tents) fared on the campsite.
-The survey was available to be completed online between 26 January and 23 October 2022.
+We asked campers who bought a new tent since the beginning of 2020 to complete the survey, letting us know how their tent (or tents) fared on the campsite.
+The survey was available to be completed online or at Club events between 21 February and 30 October 2023.

 Apart from becoming a useful resource for those looking for a new tent, the results of the survey have become valuable for tent manufacturers, many of whom take note of the results and incorporate some of the suggestions in their new models.